Flagship 5-Course Series - Software and Service

 - The structure of a Cash Flow Statement: Cash Flow from Operations, Cash Flow from Investing, and Cash Flow from Financing; and

 - Key performance indicators: margins, return metrics, operating leverage, and cash conversion cycle.

-2. Financial Statements and Analysis For Early-Stage Software and Service Startups.
+2. Financial Modeling For Early-Stage Software and Service Startups.

 - Challenges in modeling early-stage software and service startups and how to overcome them;